sawby08/lovetale/README.md

 - Enemy attacks have been started, but aren't a big priority until I've fully finished progamming FIGHTing.
 Things such as player damage and game over don't exist yet.

+<p>My overall progress estimation is ~70% completed.
+I hope to have this completely ready to use by Undertale's 10th year anniversary.</p>

 ### Credits
 <p>I'm the only person working on this engine, but I used stuff from these cool people!</p>